KEY LEARNING POINTS

 - Serviced plots delivered by others – in this situation a developer, builder, housing association or community group is the main promoter, and they will probably be the owner of the site.
 There is no development risk for the council, but it can still seek to proactively manage or influence the project so that the plots help to meet the local demand

-See our Model Descriptors for further guidance.
+See our Model Descriptors

 PLANNING AND SITE LAYOUTS